AlekseiIvanovI/e-commerce/README.md

 - Securely process payments using Stripe
 - Handle Stripe webhook payload for order fulfillment and server-side operations
 - Store product and order data in MongoDB
-- Server-side rendering with Next.js for better performance and SEO
+- Admin dashboard for managing products, orders, and inventory
+- Content management system for easy product management

 ## Technologies Used

 - Next.js: React framework for server-side rendering
 - Stripe API: Payment processing platform
 - MongoDB: NoSQL database for storing product and order data
-- Webhooks: Handling Stripe webhook payload
 - Other dependencies such as Axios, Express, etc.

 ## Getting Started